-2.1 The Advertiser will confirm by email or verbally that they wish to take an advertising slot on the relevant www.classlist.com website (s) or complete a booking on the Online Self-Service Platform.
+2.1 The Advertiser will either confirm by email or verbally that they wish to take an advertising slot on the relevant www.classlist.com website (s) or complete a booking on the Online Self-Service Platform.

 2.2 The Agreement will come into force if and when the Publisher sends to the Advertiser the Acceptance Email which will specify the start date of the advertising period or when the business directory listing is approved for publication by the Publisher (the “Effective Date”).
 This will usually be 14 days from the Acceptance Email but may be varied at the Publisher’s discretion,

 2.3 The Agreement will continue in force for a period of one calendar year or a term otherwise agreed between both parties